• Skip to primary navigation

 The term “she kicked the bucket” signifies “she died,” for example.
 All you need to know is the unit’s overall meaning.

-Other instances include ‘She leaped down my neck’ and ‘He hit the roof.’
+Other instances include ‘She leapt down my neck’ and ‘He hit the roof.’
 The literal meaning isn’t the same as the exact wording.
 Idioms also include words that a language student may not grasp, such as ‘all of a sudden.’

 There are tens of thousands of these in English.
 Idioms can be found in any language.
 English idioms are distinguished by their length, variety, and unpredictability.
 Non-native English speakers have a hard time understanding idioms.